J-K: Two arrested in connection with Srinagar grenade attack | Headlines

 - India

-Jammu and Kashmir on Tuesday arrested two people in connection with the grenade attack near Amira Kadal Bridge in Srinagar on March 6 and also seized the vehicle used in the crime.
-Lakshya Sharma, SP South, Srinagar said, "On March 6, information was received about grenade attack near Amira Kadal Bridge.
+Jammu and Kashmir Police on Tuesday arrested two people in connection with the grenade attack near Amira Kadal Bridge in Srinagar on March 6 and also seized the vehicle used in the crime.
+Lakshya Sharma, Superintendent of Police (SP) South, Srinagar said, "On March 6, information was received about grenade attack near Amira Kadal Bridge.
 The case was registered.
 It caused 38 injuries, including 36 civilians.
 Later two injured civilians succumbed to their injuries.
 Superintendent of police (SSP) Srinagar, Srinagar Rakesh Balwal formed an SIT.
 Two accused arrested."

 The arrested accused have been identified as Mohammad Bariq and Fazil Nabi Sofi.
-Both the resident of Khanyar area of Srinagar.
 The police further said that the Special Investigation Team (SIT) employed modern means of investigation and based on the technical evidence like minute frame by frame analysis of the CCTV footages of the scene of the crime, footages of CCTVs in the whole of Srinagar city, Cell Tower dump analysis, IP dump analysis, the recreation of the crime scene and by examination of some eye-witnesses.

 Based on the CCTV footages, Cell Tower dump analysis, IP dump analysis, the recreation of the crime scene and by examination of some eye-witnesses, the Special Investigation Team (SIT) was able to identify two accused who came on a two-wheeler without number-plate to commit this crime and fled on the same vehicle after committing the act, the police said.
 "During the intense analysis of the CCTV trail in Srinagar city, the route adopted by both accused was located back to one neighborhood in Khanyar area," the police said in a statement.